JustinGOSSES/spoken-floodplain/README.md

 # Spoken-floodplain

-<b>Placeholder for a potential houston hackathon project that is...</b>
+Placeholder for a potential houston hackathon project that is...

 <b>A website that verbally tells users when they enter or leave a floodplain as they are on the move.</b>